juhovh/imakes/README.md

 example `metadata_contains=CreateDate,GPSPosition|GPSCoordinates` searches for messages that have at least one attachment whose metadata contains both CreateDate and either GPSPosition or GPSCoordinates fields.
-It is worth to note that since metadata is not indexed in the database, these query parameters are considerably slower than any other query parameters an should be used sparingly.
+It is worth to note that since metadata is not indexed in the database, these query parameters are considerably slower than any other query parameters and should be used sparingly.

 The order_by parameter can contain a list of order parameters in the format field_(asc|desc).